 Test Your Social Media Effort

-As I said in last week’s post: In marketing your art, there are no absolutes.
+As I said in last week’s post about testing your email marketing results: In marketing your art, there are no absolutes.
 Everything is a test.

 This week I want to look at testing your social media results, and the same principle applies: Everything is a test.